With only weeks until Christmas, you’d be forgiven if you were already over the pre-Christmas hype.

 Never fear, I’m still in a festive mood.
 I haven’t put away my crafty fingers just yet.
 I have a couple yet to unveil.
 This layered leaves Christmas tree was created with inspiration from This heart of Mine Blog and her beautiful felt Christmas Tree Ornaments.

 With any activity that requires replacing regular craft materials with nature, I usually have to change the instructions slightly and this craft was no exception.
-This craft may look complicated but this natural Christmas decoration is easy enough for your children to make!
+This craft may look complicated but this natural Christmas tree nature craft easy enough for your children to make!

 Layered Leaves Christmas Tree nature craft

 What you’ll need:

 - A stick (about the same size thickness as the holes punched out of the hole punch.
 Slightly thicker at one end is perfect too.

 - Optional printable size guide (from This Heart of Mine)

 - Leaves, lots and lots of colourful leaves!